rollerworks-graveyard/RollerworksMailBundle/README.md

 RollerworksMailBundle
 =====================

-This bundle provides Templating and Attachment Decorating for SwiftMailer with Symfony
+This bundle provides Templating and Attachment Decorating for SwiftMailer with Symfony2

 ### Template